 Finally able to nurse

-Eventually, my milk came in with the routine of being wheeled to the NICU every 2 hours to attempt to nurse my son, then come back to the room to pump for 20 minutes or so and then try to find a minute or two to rest and recover from the labor and c-section, get checked out by a nurse to see if I’m healing alright and for pain meds, eat something, and then go back and do it all again.
-It was exhausting.
+Eventually, my breast milk supply increased with the routine of being wheeled to the NICU every 2 hours to attempt to nurse my son, then come back to the room to pump for 20 minutes or so and then try to find a minute or two to rest and recover from the labor and c-section, get checked out by a nurse to see if I’m healing alright and for pain meds, eat something, and then go back and do it all again.

 We got into our routine once we all got to go home together 4 days after my first child was born.
 I was still recovering from labor and a c-section so the Boppy pillow we had wasn’t working so great as it was laying right on my incision.
 We ended up purchasing a My Brest Friend nursing pillow, like the one I had used at the hospital.
-It was perfect.
+It was perfect and I highly recommend it, whether or not you had a c-section.
+It’s much more supportive than the traditional Boppy pillow.

 Mastitis